Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Scaling Up Bayesian UQ with Neural Networks

 The ensemble-based algorithms in the calibration phase produce parameters and forward solutions $\{u_n^{(j)}, \mG(u_n^{(j)})\}_{j=1}^J$ for $n=0,\cdots, N$.
-These input-output pairs can be used to train a DNN as an emulator $\mG^e$ of the forward mapping $\mG$ \citep{Goodfellow2016}:
+These input-output pairs can be used to train a neural network model (DNN or CNN) as an emulator $\mG^e$ of the forward mapping $\mG$ \cite{Goodfellow2016}: